 - Nightgown (front-opening styles are easier for breast-feeding)

 - Bras (nursing style if you plan to breast-feed your baby)

 - Clothes for you and your baby to wear home.
 For your baby, we suggest you bring a shirt, gown, receiving blanket, and a heavier blanket (depending on the weather.)
 For you, clothes that fit in mid-pregnancy are usually best.

 - Any personal valuables, such as, jewelry, credit cards, or cash

 A Note About Early Inductions

-We have two surgical suites in Labor & Delivery at Dixie Regional Medical Center if you are planning a cesarean delivery or for moms who are considered a "high-risk" delivery such as those delivering multiple babies.
+We have two surgical suites in Labor & Delivery at St. George Regional Hospital if you are planning a cesarean delivery or for moms who are considered a "high-risk" delivery such as those delivering multiple babies.
 Our goal is to provide supportive care and help you experience an individualized birthing process.